opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

 The privacy promise in more detail
 ----------------------------------

-A :class:`Session<tmlt.analytics.session.Session>` is initialized with:
+A :class:`~tmlt.analytics.session.Session` is initialized with:

 * one or more private data sources (data you wish to query in a differentially private way);